hamzafer/TEXMET/README.md

 - **Failed Downloads**: 244 objects (243 textiles + 1 tapestries)

 ## 🎯 FINAL RESEARCH DATASET
-**27,373 objects with images** - This is your main research dataset!
+**27,373 objects with images** - This is the main research dataset!
 - Located in: `objects_with_images_only/ALL_TEXTILES_AND_TAPESTRIES_WITH_IMAGES_20250705_230315.json`

 ## Directory Structure
 ```
 FINAL_CORRECTED_MET_TEXTILES_DATASET/
 ├── all_objects/                    # Complete collections (all downloaded objects)
-├── objects_with_images_only/       # 🎯 RESEARCH READY - Objects with images only
+├── objects_with_images_only/       # RESEARCH READY - Objects with images only
 ├── id_lists/                       # Object ID lists for reference
 ├── metadata/                       # Dataset documentation
 └── README.md                       # This file